Free shipping on all US orders over $69

 Can I use Laundry Powder in a high-efficiency (HE) machine?

 Yes!
 Our Laundry Powder is designed to work in both HE and standard washing machines.
 We recommend using 1/2 tablespoon in HE washers and 1 tablespoon in standard washers.
-The canister and refill bag each include enough powder for 128 HE loads or 64 standard loads.
+The canister and refill each include enough powder for 128 HE loads or 64 standard loads.

 Can I use Laundry Powder with a septic tank?